Department of Chemistry

 CHEM 323 INORGANIC CHEMISTRY (5)

 Atomic Structure; Valence-bond, Molecular orbital, and crystal-field theories of bonding; structure and bonding in ionic and metallic solids; chemistry of main-group and transition-metal compounds; acid-base theories; organometallic compounds; syntheses and characterizations of main-group and transition-metal compounds.
 Three lecture hours and four laboratory hours.
 Students who have successfully completed CHEM 321 will not receive additional credit for CHEM 323.
-Prerequisites: CHEM 220/ CHEM 220L (CHEM 210) as well as CHEM 333/ CHEM 333L (CHEM 330) or CHEM 334 & CHEM 336 (CHEM 331).
+Prerequisites: CHEM 220/ CHEM 220L (CHEM 210) as well as CHEM 333/ CHEM 333L (CHEM 330) or both CHEM 334 & CHEM 336 (CHEM 331).
 Lab/Class fee will be assessed.

 CHEM 330 ESSENTIALS OF ORGANIC CHEMISTRY (5)